vLeov/php-chess/docs/data-conversion.md

 r1bqkb1r/pp2pppp/2np1n2/8/3NP3/2N5/PPP2PPP/R1BQKB1R w KQkq -
 ```

-It is worth saying that after 5.Nc3 Nc6, B54 has turned into B56 which is the ECO code for "Sicilian Defense: Classical Variation" and the history contains two moves only.
+When a single parameter is passed in the form of a FEN string into the factory create method, it will be assumed that you want to create a classical chess board object.
+In this example the game history contains two moves only.

 ```php
 var_dump($board->getHistory());